jhellerstein/hydro/docs/docs/hydro/live-collections/bounded-unbounded.md

 ---

 # Bounded and Unbounded Types
 Although live collections can be continually updated, some collection types also support **termination**, after which no additional changes can be made.
 For example, a live collection created by reading integers from an in-memory `Vec` will become terminated once all the elements of the `Vec` have been loaded.
-But other live collections, such as one being updated by the network, may never become terminated.
+But other live collections, such as events streaming into a service from a network, may never become terminated.

 In Hydro, certain APIs are restricted to only work on collections that are **guaranteed to terminate** (**bounded** collections).
 All live collections in Hydro have a type parameter (typically named `B`), which tracks whether the collection is bounded (has the type `Bounded`) or unbounded (has the type `Unbounded`).
 These types are used in the signature of many Hydro APIs to ensure that the API is only called on the appropriate type of collection.